NSO-developer/nso-gitbook/operation-and-usage/operations/plug-and-play-scripting.md

 ### `param` Section <a href="#d5e4581" id="d5e4581"></a>

 Now let's look at various aspects of a parameter.
-This may both affect the parameter syntax for the end-user in the CLI as well as what the command script will get as arguments.&#x20;
+This may both affect the parameter syntax for the end-user in the CLI as well as what the command script will get as arguments.

 The following settings can be used to customize each CLI parameter: